 Since FICA taxes go towards handling programs like Social Security and Medicare, many people tend to confuse these options.
 Luckily, that doesn’t need to be the case because it is easier to understand the difference between Social Security and Medicare than you may realize.
-Social Security offers disability benefits, retirement benefits, and survivors benefits.
+Social Security offers disability benefits, retirement benefits, and survivor benefits.
 On the other hand, Medicare helps pay for services like inpatient hospital care, nursing care, etc.

-Since Social Security is a different program from Medicare, that is why each has their own tax rates.
+Since Social Security is a different program from Medicare, that is why each has its own tax rates.
 The tax rate for Social Security is 6.2% of wages for employees unlike the 1.45% tax rate for Medicare.

 When it comes to planning for retirement, it is important to make sure you have a clear understanding of the options available.
 One popular retirement account is a 401(k) plan.
-However, understanding the taxes to these accounts is key.
-Especially since they can be confusing when it comes down to understanding FICA taxes (which includes Social Security and Medicare taxes), income taxes, etc. That is why you will want to make sure you get in touch with a professional!
+However, understanding the taxes on these accounts is key.
+Especially since they can be confusing when it comes down to understanding FICA taxes (which include Social Security and Medicare taxes), income taxes, etc. That is why you will want to make sure you get in touch with a professional!

 Want to learn more about retirement planning?
 We have articles discussing how 401K loans work, comparing IRAs vs 401Ks, and even addressing whether or not 401Ks are worth it.
 Take a look and prepare yourself for a lucrative retirement lifestyle!